SwissDataScienceCenter/renku/docs/user/interactive_stopping_and_saving.rst

 The next time you start a new interactive environment from the same branch/commit combination, you will be notified and the autosaved data will be automatically loaded in your session.
-Please note that nothing will be pushed automatically to the origin, therefore you won't see any changes in your project's files in Renku, nor will the :ref:`provenance <provenance>` be updated.
+Please note that nothing will be pushed automatically to the `master` branch, therefore you won't see any changes in your project's files in Renku, nor will the :ref:`provenance <provenance>` be updated.

 Local branches you created but never pushed to the origin will not be saved.